Wilmot's Warehouse

 Wilmot's Warehouse is a puzzle video game about storing and retrieving objects.
 It was developed by Richard Hogg and Ricky Haggett and published by Finji.
 It was released on August 29, 2019 for macOS, Nintendo Switch, and Windows platforms.
 The game was a finalist for "Excellence in Design" at the 2018 Independent Games Festival Awards.

+A sequel, titled Wilmot Works It Out, was released on October 23, 2024 for Windows and macOS.

 Gameplay

 The player controls Wilmot, a worker in a two-dimensional warehouse.
 Each level begins with a delivery of item boxes that the player must store for later retrieval.
 The organizational strategy is left entirely to the player.
 (This can be ambiguous, for example, in the tutorial, the player is asked to sort boxes into "winter" and "hats" but is presented with a box that appears to be a woolen hat.)
 When the delivery timer expires, customers at a service hatch request specific boxes for the player to retrieve and deliver.
 Proportionate to the delivery's speed, the player receives Progress Stars that can be redeemed for upgrades such as a "dash" ability, the ability to carry more boxes at once, expanded warehouse space, and a timelapse view of the player's progress.
 The variety and quantity of boxes increases with the game's duration—into the hundreds—constricting the player's navigation of the warehouse aisles.
 After several rounds (months) of deliveries, the player receives an unlimited period to reorganize the warehouse.

 The game's optional Expert Mode adds challenging modifier rules to the gameplay and two players can play at once in the game's split-screen, co-operative mode.